 Snowtube in New Jersey

-Ice Skate in New Jersey
+Sail across the ice while Ice Skating in New Jersey

 Winter is the perfect time to try ice skating and New Jersey is home to ice skating rinks both indoors and outdoors.
-While the indoor locations maybe off limits or closed come winter, I’m hopeful that New Jersey outdoor ice skating rinks will be open.

 When the conditions are right and the ice is at least five inches thick, ice skating may be allowed at parks across New Jersey.
-Look out for the “Skating Today” signs at Holmdel, Shark River and Turkey Swamp Parks.
-It normally takes at a week to 10 days of subfreezing temperatures to produce safe skating conditions.
+Look out for the “Skating Today” signs at Holmdel, Shark River, and Turkey Swamp Parks.
+It normally takes a week to 10 days of subfreezing temperatures to produce safe skating conditions.

 Outdoor Ice Skating in New Jersey